natashac18/My-First-Website/README.md

 ## Project Description

-This project showcases the integration of HTML, CSS and JavaScript to produce a website for a unique brand named na_ART_chi.
+This project showcases the integration of HTML, CSS and JavaScript to produce a website for a hypothetical brand named na_ART_chi.
+The website contains a Home page, About page, Gallery, Contact form as well as an article with a few features cloned from an existing news website called arts24.

 ## Screenshot